Creating and managing custom entity types

 To edit a custom entity type, on the Custom Entity Types page, click the edit icon for the entity type.

-You can also edit a custom entity type from the dataset or pipeline details page.
+You can also edit a custom entity type from the dataset details page.

-For an existing entity type, you can change the description, the regular expressions, and the enabled datasets and pipelines.
+For an existing entity type, you can change the description, the regular expressions, and the enabled datasets.

 You cannot change the entity type name, which is used to produce the identifier to use to configure the entity type handling from the SDK.